COMP2150-24s1/level-design-assessment-V1V1Y/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

+In the first section of the game, is designed to feel like a "minature version" of the second section of the game.
+The player is introduced to spikes and acid pits they need to jump over and

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?